How do you attract butterflies to your yard?

 B. Look for flowers native to North America.

 The reason for this is that butterflies that live in North America have evolved and adapted alongside native flowers.
-The tropical plant from Malaysia may look pretty, but there is a high chance native insects won’t use it.
+You may love a tropical plant from Malaysia at your local garden center, but there is a high chance native insects won’t use it.

 C. Shop at a local garden center or nursery.